Z-F-x/cdw/README.md

 # cdw
-Keep track of directory navigation
+Keep track of `cd` directory navigation
+Whenever you `cd` it keeps track of them for you.
+Simple to use just cdw (W is for Win).

 Shows top 25 most visited paths
 ![image](https://github.com/user-attachments/assets/4e56a229-f7c6-4179-aa90-27105aaf2cb9)